fleschutz/my-backups/README.md

 Data Backup & Recovery
 ======================

-This repo provides support to perform a professional backup of your data.
-More information about backups, recovery, strategies, etc. can be found in the [docs](docs) folder.
+This repo helps to perform a professional backup of your data.
+More information can be found in the [docs](docs) folder (backups, strategies, recovery etc).

 🔧 Preparation
 ---------------